 Welcome to the Georgia Tech InVenture Mind Program in Bratislava—a pilot initiative bringing the Georgia Institute of Technology’s award-winning entrepreneurship curriculum to Slovakia.
-This program teaches high school students how to transform innovative ideas into real startup ventures.
-Inspired by Georgia Tech’s Emmy Award–winning InVenture Prize, it draws on a proven model that engages hundreds of student innovators each year and supports venture development beyond the classroom.

 Through hands-on learning and mentorship, students learn to identify problems, design solutions, build prototypes, and pitch their ideas.
 Participants begin their entrepreneurial journey in the InVenture Mind program and can continue developing their startups through university and beyond with local support.